felixmosh/kodi-addon-release/README.md

 ```

 By default, this will
-* execute .git/hooks/pre-release (if present)
+* Execute .git/hooks/pre-release (if present)
-* increment the patch version (ex: from 1.2.0 to 1.2.1) in the package.json file using the [Semantic Versioning specification](http://semver.org/)
+* Increment the patch version (ex: from 1.2.0 to 1.2.1) in the addon.xml file using the [Semantic Versioning specification](http://semver.org/)
+* Ask you to update the changelog.txt
-* commit the package.json file
+* Commit the addon.xml file
-* create a Git tag for the new version
+* Create a Git tag for the new version
-* push to the remote server
+* Push to the remote server
-* execute .git/hooks/post-release (if present)
+* Execute .git/hooks/post-release (if present)

 Force a specific version